PFAS Contamination Lawsuits

 - Birth defects and developmental disabilities

 - Kidney and Testicular Cancer

 Multiple state and municipal agencies have filed lawsuits against 3M, DuPont, and other PFAS or AFFF products manufacturers.
 These lawsuits seek compensation for damages related to PFAS contamination of water supplies and natural resources.

-Vermont has filed two separate lawsuits against product manufacturers – one to address PFAS contamination from consumer products and industrial applications and the second to address PFAS contamination from firefighting foam.
+Vermont and Maine have each filed two lawsuits against product manufacturers – one to address PFAS contamination from consumer products and industrial applications, and the second to address PFAS contamination from firefighting foam.

-The Vermont lawsuits allege that 3M and DuPont manufactured and supplied PFAS products into the state, while concealing information from the public about their safety.
+The Vermont and Maine lawsuits both allege that 3M and DuPont manufactured and supplied PFAS products into those states, while concealing information from the public about their safety.
 The lawsuits allege the companies are responsible for contamination of drinking water, groundwater, surface water, wildlife, soil, and sediment, and seek natural resource damages and other compensation for this contamination.